 TGah Editor: Change the paragraph below as follows (#3033):

 For S1G band, the TIM is coded in an S1G partial virtual bitmap, as described in 8.4.2.6 (TIM element).
 This information is constructed with one of the four encoding modes: the Block Bitmap mode, the Single AID mode, the OLB (offset, length, bitmap) mode, and the ADE (AID with differential encoding) mode.
-An S1G AP shall not transmit the TIM with the encoding mode in the Block Control subfield set to ADE mode to another S1G STA unless the TIM ADE Support field of the most recent S1G Capabilities element received from that STA contained a value of 1 and dot11TIMADEImplemented is true.
+An S1G AP shall not transmit the TIM with the encoding mode in the Block Control subfield set to ADE mode to another S1G STA unless the TIM ADE Support field of the S1G Capabilities element received from that STA contained a value of 1 and dot11TIMADEImplemented is true.